railwayapp/docs/src/pages/getting-started.md

 Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

-In this guide we will deploy a simple To-Do App running [NextJS](https://nextjs.org/docs/getting-started) and [Prisma](https://www.prisma.io/docs/) using a starter.
+In this guide we will deploy a simple To-Do App running [NextJS](https://nextjs.org/docs/getting-started) and [Prisma](https://www.prisma.io/docs/) using a template.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1643740624/docs/todos-gif.gif"
 alt="Preview of What The Guide is Building"